NigelDcruz/how-to-compile-sass/README.md

 # Guide to create and Compile your first SASS/SCSS file

-## Create youe very own scss file.
+## Create your very own scss file.
 Before we do that, it's good to note that browsers can't understand scss.
 In order for your browser to understand the code you write in your scss file, you need to compile it to plain css.
-Incase you feel that this is extra work, don't worry.
+In case you feel that this is extra work, don't worry.
 You can easily automate it using task runners like [Gulp](https://gulpjs.com/).
-For now, since we're learning the basics, it's good to do it the "time consuming way", so that when you actually [automate](https://css-tricks.com/gulp-for-beginners/), you'll know what's going on under the hood.
+For now, since we're learning the basics, it's good to do it the "time-consuming way", so that when you actually [automate](https://css-tricks.com/gulp-for-beginners/), you'll know what's going on under the hood.

 Let's start with